 Staff

-Jeanne Dodds, Creative Engagement Director, is a visual artist whose work investigates human and more-than-human relationships, conflicts and interdependencies.
-At ESC, she oversees the Pollinator Protectors campaign for native plant and pollinator conservation and values working with creatives who are dedicated to protecting wildlife and wild places.
-She graduated with a Master of Environmental Studies from The Evergreen State College in Washington.
-Her thesis explores wildlife trafficking, animal welfare, and the use of visual art for biodiversity conservation.
-As a researcher, she continues to explore these subjects, presenting on the wildlife trade and the role of art in biodiversity conservation for organizations in Malaysia, Colombia, New Zealand and the United States.
-After earning a BFA in Photography and a Certificate in Scientific Illustration, she owned and operated a small arts business for a decade, creating artwork and teaching via artist residencies in the US and internationally.
+Jeanne Dodds, Creative Engagement Director, directs ESC’s Pollinator Protectors campaign for native plant and pollinator conservation, along with directing youth art programming and creative engagement projects across campaigns.
+She’s currently researching climate change as a PhD candidate at Falmouth University, UK, and previously earned a Master of Environmental Studies.
+Her MES thesis focussed on wildlife trafficking, animal welfare, and the use of visual art for biodiversity conservation.
+After earning a BFA in Photography and a Certificate in Scientific Illustration, she owned and operated an independent arts business for a decade, creating artwork and teaching via artist residencies in the US and internationally.
 As a long-time arts and environmental education professional, she designed and presented curriculum for schools, museums and non-profits across the Pacific Northwest.
-She strongly values linking biodiversity conservation and environmental justice in her work at ESC.
-As a passionate naturalist, she loves equally experiencing deep wilderness and the local ecology of urban and rural spaces.
+She has designed and instructed ecology and visual arts programming for incarcerated individuals in six prisons.
+Jeanne has presented talks and papers on conservation biology and visual arts at conferences in the US, Rwanda, Greece, Colombia and other locations.
+She loves experiencing wilderness places and the local ecology of urban and rural spaces.

 Dalton leads our Activist Training Lab and manages a number of different campaigns across the ESC network.